Membership Manual

 The non-refundable joining fee is $25.
 The refundable investment is $100.
 Reduced payments for fee and investment are offered in certain cases, and members may request an extended payment plan for the investment.

-1. Extended Payment Plan & Reduced Fee / Investment
+1. Extended Payment Plan

-If you need more than eight weeks from your join date to make your fee and investment payments, please speak to the Membership Office about an extended payment plan for the investment to spread those payments over as many as 10 months.
+If you need more than eight weeks from your join date to make your payments, please speak to the Membership Office about an extended payment plan for the investment to spread those payments over as many as 10 months.
 We do not offer extended payment plans for the fee.

-2. Reduced MOEI & Markup
+2. Reduced Fee, Investment, and Markup

 If you receive one of the forms of income-based assistance listed below the joining fee will be reduced to $5, and the investment will be reduced to $10 for as long as you continue to receive that assistance.
 To receive the lowered joining fee and investment, please present proof of the income-based benefit (listed below) to the Membership Office.
 Proof to qualify for the reduced MOEI will need to be renewed annually.